opensearch-project/project-website/_posts/2024-12-26-Reducing-false-positives-through-algorithmic-improvements.md

 ## Conclusions

 The enhancements to the RCF algorithm in OpenSearch 2.17 improve anomaly detection by greatly reducing false positives.
-By tracking the history of candidate anomalies, implementing grouped alerting, suppresses redundant signals using nearest neighbors, and refining scores through expected value comparisons, the updated approach addresses real-world challenges like periodic spikes, while maintaining high recall.
+By tracking the history of candidate anomalies, implementing grouped alerting, suppressing redundant signals using nearest neighbors, and refining scores through expected value comparisons, the updated approach addresses real-world challenges like periodic spikes, while maintaining high recall.
 Empirical tests using the NAB CloudWatch benchmarks validate its effectiveness, showing a 94.3% reduction in false positives and a 50% reduction in false negatives.